FIN435 • Financial Management

 2) Master formula (WACC)

-WACC = (D / (D + E)) * Kd_after_tax + (E / (D + E)) * Ke where: D = market value of debt (often proxied by book value in teaching examples) E = market value of equity (market cap) Kd_after_tax = Kd * (1 - TaxRate) Ke = cost of equity (CAPM or Dividend Discount Model)
+WACC = (D / (D + E)) * Kd_after_tax + (E / (D + E)) * Ke where: D = market value of debt (often proxied by book value in examples) E = market value of equity (market cap) Kd_after_tax = Kd * (1 - TaxRate) Ke = cost of equity (CAPM or Dividend Discount Model)

 3) Cost of debt (Kd): bond yield, then after-tax